12 February 2025

 This one day fully-hybrid research workshop, held in Ruskin College, Oxford, will bring together scholars working on equitable access, participation and progression within higher education from across the globe.

-Short (15 minute) papers are invited on the following topics:
+Short (15 minute) presentations are invited on the following topics:

 Talks should be based on empirical research, whether detailed case studies, country-level analyses or regional comparisons.